Skip to main content

 Mutable Computed Cells

-A Mutable computed cell is a cell which ordinarily functions like a normal computed cell, created with ValueCell.computed, but can also have its value changed by setting its value property as though it is a MutableCell.
-When the value of a mutable computed cell is set, it reverses the computation by setting the argument cells to a value such that when the mutable computed cell is recomputed, the same value will be produced as the value that was set.
-Thus mutable computed cells support two-way data flow, which is what sets Live Cells apart from other reactive state management libraries.
+A Mutable computed cell is a cell which ordinarily functions like a normal computed cell, created with ValueCell.computed, but can also have its value set directly as though it is a MutableCell.
+When the value of a mutable computed cell is set, it reverses the computation by setting the argument cells to a value such that if the mutable computed cell were to be recomputed, the same value would be produced as the value that was set.
+This allows data to flow in two directions, whereas ValueCell.computed() only allows data to flow in a single direction.

 Mutable computed cells are created using MutableCell.computed, which takes the computation function and reverse computation function.
 The computation function computes the cell's value as a function of argument cells, like ValueCell.computed.
 The reverse computation function reverses the computation by assigning a value to the argument cells.
 It is given the value that was assigned to the value property.